cleanlab/regression-label-error-benchmark/low_rsquared_set/modeling/README.md

 - **Data Domain:** Genetics
 - **Regression Task:** Simple regression task where independent variables are taken from normal distribution.
 Dependent variable= $f(\text{independent variables}) + error $.
 Error is also taken from a normal distribution.

-- **Data Collection in Original Dataset**: Synthectic data generated using R script.
-Factors domain knowledge to generate this.
+- **Data Collection in Original Dataset**:
+    - Synthectic data generated using R script.
+    - Authors have provided the formula based on their domain knowledge.

+- **true_label**: Authors try to simulate this using parameters from their domain knowledge.
+These parameters defines normal distributions that act as independent variables.

-- **given_label**: Error induced out of a normal distribution. it is defined as true_label + error
+- **given_label**: it is defined as true_label + error. where error is also from normal distribution.

-- **true_label**: Calculated directly from the mathematical formula where independent variables are taken from a normal distribution.

 - **Paper:**
     Nettle D, Seeker L, Nussey D, Froy H, Bateson M (2019) Consequences of measurement error in qPCR telomere data: A simulation study.
 PLoS ONE 14(5): e0216118. https://doi.org/10.1371/journal.pone.0216118